Forcing

 — ModuleForcing

-Defines methods for injecting energy onto a system of vortices.
+Defines methods for injecting and dissipating the energy generated by a system of vortices.

 VortexPasta.Forcing.NoForcing